Jemsire/CC-World-Eater/README.md

 - `return <#>` - Return a turtle to base

 ### Hub Control
-- `hubupdate` - Update hub computer code
+- `update` - Update hub computer code and all turtles (when run without turtle ID)
-- `hubreboot` - Reboot hub computer
+- `reboot` - Reboot hub computer (when run without turtle ID)
-- `hubshutdown` - Shutdown hub computer
+- `shutdown` - Shutdown hub computer (when run without turtle ID)

 > **Tip:** Use `*` as notation for all turtles (e.g., `reboot *` reboots all turtles)